skyharbor/react-dropzone/README.md

 Uploads
 =======

-Using `react-dropzone` is similar to using a file form field, but instead of getting the `files` property from the field, you listen to the `onDrop` callback to handle the files.
+Using `react-dropzone-es6` is similar to using a file form field, but instead of getting the `files` property from the field, you listen to the `onDrop` callback to handle the files.
 Simple explanation here: http://abandon.ie/notebook/simple-file-uploads-using-jquery-ajax

 Specifying the `onDrop` method, provides you with an array of [Files](https://developer.mozilla.org/en-US/docs/Web/API/File) which you can then send to a server.
 For example, with [SuperAgent](https://github.com/visionmedia/superagent) as a http/ajax library: